rwieruch/blog_robinwieruch_content/blog/react-table-filter/index.md

   ]}
 />

 In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with a **filter** feature.
-In the previous example, you installed React Table Library to create a Table component.
+In the previous example, you installed React Table Library to create a table component.
 Now, we will enable users to **filter data** in the table.

 React Table Library does not come with a native filter feature, however, as you have access to the data from the outside, you can manipulate it before passing it to the table.
 Let's see how this works.